memseer/docs.memseer.com/docs/examples/vehicle.md

 ![](../../assets/images/examples/vehicle/recalculate_schedule.png)

 Now your oil service is calculated to be in three months.
-As you keep driving and adding more events to the item, Memseer will be constantly recalculating and making sure that maintenance is scheduled at the correct time.
+As you keep driving and adding more records to the category, Memseer will be constantly recalculating and making sure that maintenance is scheduled at the correct time.